sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/0900 - deskew.md

 - Click on a line in the document pane in the Sensible app to view line coordinates for defining the Fixed Points.
 - Choose text anchors for Fixed Points that form as large a triangle as possible, ideally at three corners of the document.
 Choosing the best points can take trial and error.
 - For the Match parameter, choose `"type": "startsWith"` or `"type": "endsWith"` to avoid problems with lines split by skew.
 If you choose `"endsWith"`, then also define `"start:right"`.
+You can also define a Merge Lines preprocessor to clean up oversplit lines.

 - For the aligned reference PDF, choose a slightly enlarged version of the document so that the Fixed Points triangle is large.
 The Deskew preprocessor corrects scaling for smaller skewed images.
-- Define a Merge Lines preprocessor to clean up oversplit lines after the Deskew preprocessor.